 Then and Now

-There of course were also the quests to receive the Infernal, Doom Lord, and Epic Fel Steed as well but I feel those deserve a different part in this series.
+Of course, there were also the quests to receive the Infernal, Doom Lord, and Epic Felsteed as well, but I feel those deserve to be covered in a different article.

-Nowadays, Warlocks simply just learn to summon their pets as they level up and are no longer earned through quests.
-None of these quests even remain in the game and just only alive in memories.
-I will admit though, that the pet quests were annoying and even aggravating at times.
-Just automatically learning your pets is so much simpler yet feels so hollow.
+Nowadays, Warlocks simply learn to summon their pets as they level up and no longer earn them through quests.
+None of these quests even remain in the game and are only alive in memories.
+I will admit, though, that the pet quests were annoying and even aggravating at times.
+Just automatically learning your pets is so much simpler, yet it feels so hollow.

 Back then, gaining your pets through these long quest lines made you appreciate them more.
-It made me feel more connected to these Demons as I had to put forth effort to get, especially since I couldn't name them.
+It made me feel more connected to these demons as I had to put forth effort to get them, especially since I couldn't name them.

-On the next episode I will talk about mounts and changes over the course of the game.
+In my next article, I will talk about mounts and changes over the course of the game.